-Executive Order 12866 provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget will review all significant rules.
+E.O.
+12866, as reaffirmed by E.O.
+13563 and E.O.
+14094, provides that the Office of Information and Regulatory Affairs (OIRA) in the Office of Management and Budget (OMB) will review all significant rules.
 OIRA has determined that this rule is not significant.